Shop and Save on New York State Health Insurance

 The study analyzed data from over 45 thousand, Danish women who gave birth between May 15, 1992, and January 15, 1995.
 Their babies were tested for T. gondii antibodies.
 The result was compared to the rate of suicide among women.

-Women infected with T. gondii were one and a half times more likely to commit suicide than those who are uninfected.
+Women infected with T. gondii were one and a half times more likely to commit suicide than those who were uninfected.

 “We can’t say with certainty that T. gondii caused the women to try to kill themselves, but we did find a predictive association between the infection and suicide attempts later in life that warrants additional studies,” says Dr. Teodor T. Postolache, an associate professor of psychiatry and director of the Mood and Anxiety Program at the University of Maryland School of Medicine and author of the study.

-Researchers explored the idea that other factors may have come into play that led the respondents to make an attempt on suicide.
+Researchers explored the idea that other factors may have come into play that led the respondents to make a suicide attempt.
 Certain factors like mental health and financial status may have increased their risk for suicide.

 Postolache said, “If we can identify a causal relationship, we may be able to predict those at increased risk for attempting suicide and find ways to intervene and offer treatment.”